raspberrypilearning/stress-ball/en/step_3.md

 ## Add a face
 In Scratch, the picture used for a sprite is called a **costume**.
-You're going to add a face to Ball sprite to make it more interesting.
+You're going to add a face to the Ball sprite to make it more interesting.

 --- no-print ---
 Watch this short video which shows what to do next.